Hellenic Police: Divisions and Services

-The Hellenic Police force has several Divisions and Services under the authority of the Chief of Police (called Special Investigative Divisions with national investigative jurisdiction, which work in conjunction with regional and other police services where necessary) and the 2 Deputy Chiefs (Divisions which mostly oversee and coordinate the various regional services and units).
-These divisions are usually headed by Major Generals and Brigadier Generals.
-These are as follows:
+The Hellenic Police force has several Independent Central Services under the authority of the Chief of Police (called Special Investigative Divisions with national investigative jurisdiction, which work in conjunction with regional and other police services where necessary) and the 2 Deputy Chiefs (Divisions which mostly oversee and coordinate the various regional services and units).
+These Divisions are usually headed by Major Generals and Brigadier Generals.
+They are as follows:

 Overseen by the Chief of Police: